Frequently Asked Questions

 Focus on improvement: It’s not about finger-pointing; it’s about finding ways to perform better as a team.

-Be specific and actionable: Try to come up with concrete actions for improvement, rather than vague statements.
+Be specific and actionable: Try to come up with concrete actions for improvement, not vague statements.

 Give recognition to the team: Take a moment to recognize the hard work of the team and celebrate your progress.